 Try these recipes to get you started — there’s everything from appetizers to main dishes to a sweet treat to satisfy your appetite.

 - Cedar-Planked Nachos

 - Cedar-Planked Brie with Fresh Blueberry-Orange Topper

-- Maple Planked Pork Tenderloin with Honey Dijon
+- Maple Plank Pork Tenderloin with Honey Dijon

 - Grilled Peaches and Planked Salmon